pragyan-aryal/Data-Focused-Python/README.md

 # CareerCompass
 CareerCompass is a Python-based innovative application designed to empower job seekers with detailed insights on job skills, salary, sponsorship, and opportunities.
-This application currrently uses websites such as Indeed, USAJobs, H1BGrader, and PositionStack .
+This application currrently uses websites such as Indeed, USAJobs, H1BGrader, and PositionStack.

 ## Installation